 Have the application ready.
 Having an application on file, whether it’s your property management company or a template you have downloaded yourself from a legal form website is necessary.
 Application forms standardize the background information and make it easy to check credit, work history and references.

-Completed forms make it easier to document why someone is turned down, which is especially helpful if you need to prove compliance with anti-discrimination laws You will need social security numbers and all contact information.
+Completed forms make it easier to document why someone is turned down, which is especially helpful if you need to prove compliance with anti-discrimination laws You will need social security numbers (to check the sex offender registry) and all contact information.

 The best prospects as renters are professional athletes, students doing thesis, young professionals completing internships or law school and people new to the area who want to get to know a city before purchasing a house.

 Pre-screen on the phone.
 Have a half-dozen questions ready, the most important being why they want to sublease, their income (their monthly income should be at least twice their rent amount) and “a little about themselves.”

 Be thorough in your background checks.
 Even if your property management company checks their personal and professional references and credit history, you do it too.
 You actually have more at stake than they do.
 Your name is on the lease and your place is likely furnished.